yorkbeary/york-node-bench/README.md

 ## york-node-bench

-# after installing node, install typescript:
+# after installing node, run:
 npm i -g typescript

-# After cloning this repo, use the following commands to get started:
+# to run this app:
 yarn
 npm start

+# then, open your browser and goto http://localhost:3000/random-text